Animal (2023 Indian film)

 At the 69th Filmfare Awards, the film received 19 nominations, including Best Film, and won a leading six awards, including Best Actor for Ranbir Kapoor.
-At the 71st National Film Awards, the film won 3 awards: Special Mention, Best Background Music, and Best Sound Design.A sequel titled Animal Park, announced in the post-credits scene, is in early development.
+At the 22nd Zee Cine Awards 2024, the film won 4 awards, including Best Actor in a Supporting Role award for Anil Kapoor, and the Best Actor In a Negative Role award for Bobby Deol.
+The film also won 3 awards at the 71st National Film Awards: Special Mention, Best Background Music, and Best Sound Design.
+A sequel titled Animal Park, announced in the post-credits scene, is in early development.